ESTHER-CHIDIOGO/DSA-PROJECT-/README.md

-# DSA-PROJECT Ms Excel
+# DSA-PROJECT
-This where my project work on Ms excel and SQL are documented.
+This where my project work on Ms excel are documented.
 This work is to test how far my journey with DSA has gone so far.
 This is where my project work on Microsft Excel are documented.

 ## PROJECT TOPIC : E-COMMERCE ANALYSIS